WakiMak/trentent.github.io-forked/_posts/2014-11-27-load-testing-citrix-xml-broker.md

     </table>

     <div>
-      With this testing we can now try to improve the performance of the XML broker. Â We monitored one of our brokers and made some changes to it and reran the test to see the impact. Â The largest positive impact we saw was adding CPU&#8217;s to the XML brokers. Â The following graphs illustrates the differences we saw:
+      With this testing we can now try to improve the performance of the XML broker. Â We monitored one of our brokers and made some changes to it and reran the test to see the impact. Â The largest positive impact we saw was adding CPU's to the XML brokers. Â The following graphs illustrates the differences we saw:
     </div>

     <div>